rosalindfranklininstitute/RedLionfish/README.md

 ## Manually building the conda package

-You may need to ensure all packages are installed.
 For this installation, ensure that the conda-build package is installed

 `conda install conda-build`

+In windows, simply execute

+`conda-create-package.bat`

-Then, execute command-line to create the installation package for RedLionfish
+Or, execute the command-line to create the installation package for RedLionfish

-`conda-build conda-recipe`

-or

 `conda-build --output-folder ./conda-built-packages -c conda-forge conda-recipe`

+and the conda package will be created in folder *conda-built-packages*.

 Otherwise, navigate to `conda-recipe`, and execute on the command-line `conda build .`

-The conda channel conda-forge is important for the installation of reikna and pyopencl, as these are not available in base channels.

 It will take a while to complete.